Valeria Schwarz (in collaboration with Betiana Bellofatto)

 La Conservera, Murcia / Waterschei, Genk

-After the first three months, the project started the second stage.
-From all these dialogs the most relevant 96 statements were taken and printed on 130 ecological T-shirts and from fair trade, which should be wore by volunteers in Murcia during one week.
-The intention was to infiltrate the voice of these people from North Africa in the everyday life of an European city and, above all, that this voice were alive.
-By doing it, the dialog obtains a hard to predict or to control dimension.
-The volunteers from Murcia should wear the t-shirt and keep doing their normal life.
-They were also asked to document through pictures, videos, etc the inclusion of the message they were given in the city of Murcia.
-The receive documentation would be publish in the blog so the people in North Africa could follow the project.
-Some fragments of the dialogs from which the statements were taken, were also published in the blog, always respecting the privacy of the interlocutors.
+After the first three months, the second stage of the project started.
+From all these dialogs the most relevant statements were taken and printed on T-shirts which were to be worn by volunteers in Murcia for one week.
+The intention was to infiltrate everyday life in a European city with the voices of these people from North Africa, and, above all, that these voices would be alive.
+In doing so, the dialog obtained a dimension that is hard to predict or to control.
+The volunteers from Murcia were to wear the t-shirt and go about their normal life.
+They were also asked to document the inclusion of the message they were given in the city of Murcia through pictures, videos, etc. The documentation is published on the blog so the people in North Africa could follow the project.
+Some fragments of the conversations from which the statements were taken were also published on the blog.

 - to clothe; dress; robe